MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 #### <a name="customer-advertiseraccount"></a>Advertiser Account
 The [AdvertiserAccount](../customer-management-service/advertiseraccount.md) object no longer derives from an *Account* base.
 The *Account* object is removed and its properties are moved directly to the [AdvertiserAccount](../customer-management-service/advertiseraccount.md) object.

 Also because only one account type is supported, the *AccountType* and *ApplicationType* value sets are removed.
 In turn the *AccountType* element is removed from the [AdvertiserAccount](../customer-management-service/advertiseraccount.md) object, the *CustomerAppScope* element is removed from the [User](../customer-management-service/user.md) object, and the *ApplicationScope* request element is removed from the [FindAccounts](../customer-management-service/findaccounts.md), [FindAccountsOrCustomersInfo](../customer-management-service/findaccountsorcustomersinfo.md), [GetCustomersInfo](../customer-management-service/getcustomersinfo.md), and [SignupCustomer](../customer-management-service/signupcustomer.md) operations.

+#### <a name="customer-businessaddress"></a>Business Address
+The *CustomerAddress* element is removed from the [Customer](../customer-management-service/customer.md) object.
+Instead, the *BusinessAddress* of each [AdvertiserAccount](../customer-management-service/advertiseraccount.md) will be required.

+The *BusinessName* element is added to the [Address](../customer-management-service/address.md) object.
+It is required for *BusinessAddress* of each [AdvertiserAccount](../customer-management-service/advertiseraccount.md), and ignored if you set it with the [User](../customer-management-service/user.md) address.

 #### <a name="customer-advertiseraccount"></a>AutoTag Type
 The *AutoTag* key and value pair is removed from the *ForwardCompatibilityMap* element of the [AdvertiserAccount](../customer-management-service/advertiseraccount.md) object.
 Instead the *AutoTagType* element is added to the [AdvertiserAccount](../customer-management-service/advertiseraccount.md).
 The new [AutoTagType](../customer-management-service/autotagtype.md) values are *Inactive*, *Preserve*, and *Replace*.
 If you used values 0, 1, or 2 in the version 11 *AutoTag*, then you can replace them with the version 12 auto tag type as follows.